Healthy Hatters Resources

 - World Health Organization (WHO)

 The health and wellbeing of our students, staff and faculty is of paramount importance.
-Stetson will keep the community informed of positive cases of COVID-19 on its campuses to ensure transparency, raise awareness of health risks and improve decision-making.
+Stetson will keep the community informed of positive cases of COVID-19 and current vaccination rates on its campuses throughout the Fall 2021 and Spring 2022 semesters to ensure transparency, raise awareness of health risks and improve decision-making.
 See the latest information.

 What does Stetson do if someone is sick?